 An interweaving rhythm taps out the need for getting detail right — nerdy pedantry, take a bow, please — and my inner quality-controller signs the project off just before it’s plain to everyone that further polishing might smudge the design — or trash the project’s budget.
 Freelancers and project managers know that this is how words, pixels and code eventually come together.
 With luck, these convergences also break new ground, generate fresh ideas and pose further questions.
 This website has become a vehicle for expressing some of that.

-The site has broadened and gained bulk as this journey has run its course and I am surprised by and grateful to those who have encountered my various posts and made contact.
-As semi-retirement is not a binary move from light to dark, action to inaction, I shall continue posting to this website — inviting visitors in for a long read.
+The site has broadened and gained bulk as this journey has runs its course and I am surprised by and grateful to those who have encountered my various posts and made contact.
+I welcome visitors to this site and hope you find some long reads here that chime with your interests.

-I’m a semi-retired English designer and developer of websites for individuals and businesses in the UK, France and beyond.
-I’m in sunny Worthing on England’s south-coast, having moved here from an 18-year stint in rural south-west France.
+I’m an English designer and developer of websites for individuals and businesses in the UK, France and beyond.
+I’m on England’s south-coast, having moved back here from a profoundly enjoyable 18-year stint in rural south-west France.
 I specialise in using the Drupal and Backdrop content-management systems.

 I liken a website to an iceberg: there’s much below the surface that doesn’t meet the eye.
 Getting both parts — the visible and the hidden — absolutely right is crucial for the success of any activity on the web.